ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done < FILE
 ```

-You can handle the input from the keyboard this way.
-Specify the `/dev/tty` file in this case.
-The loop will read keystrokes until you press Ctrl+D.
+This form of the loop can handle keyboard input too.
+You need to specify the `/dev/tty` input file for doing that.
+Then the loop will read keystrokes until you press Ctrl+D.

-Here is the right `while` loop to read the `contacts.txt` file:
+Here is the corrected `while` loop that reads the entire `contacts.txt` file:
 {line-numbers: true, format: Bash}
 ```
 while IFS=$'=' read -r name contact